Objectives of TSIA (Triple Sugar Iron Agar) Test

 - To differentiate members of the Enterobacteriaceae family from other gram-negative rods.

-The Triple Sugar Iron agar (TSIA) test is designed to differentiate among the different groups or genera of the Enterobacteriaceae, which are all gram negative bacilli capable of fermenting glucose with the production of acid, and to distinguish them from other gram negative intestinal bacilli.
+The Triple Sugar Iron agar (TSIA) test is designed to differentiate among the different groups or genera of the Enterobacteriaceae, which are all gram-negative bacilli capable of fermenting glucose with the production of acid and to distinguish them from other gram-negative intestinal bacilli.
 The differentiation is based on fermentation of glucose and lactose or sucrose and hydrogen sulfide (H2S) production.
 TSIA medium contains 10 parts of lactose: 10 parts of sucrose: 1 part of glucose and peptone.
 Phenol red and ferrous sulfate serve as indicators of acidification and H2S formation, respectively.
-The acid base indicator phenol red incorporated for detecting carbohydrate fermentation is indicated by the change in color of the carbohydrate medium from orange red to yellow in the presence of acids.
-In case of oxidative decarboxylation of peptone, alkaline products are built and the pH rises.
-This is indicated by the change in colour of the medium from orange red to deep red.
-Sodium thiosulfate and ferrous ammonium sulfate present in the medium detects the production of hydrogen sulfide and is indicated by the black color in the butt of the tube.
+The acid-base indicator phenol red incorporated for detecting carbohydrate fermentation is indicated by the change in color of the carbohydrate medium from orange-red to yellow in the presence of acids.
+In the case of oxidative decarboxylation of peptone, alkaline products are built and the pH rises.
+This is indicated by the change in color of the medium from orange-red to deep red.
+Sodium thiosulfate and ferrous ammonium sulfate present in the medium detect the production of hydrogen sulfide and are indicated by the black color in the butt of the tube.

 Triple sugar iron agar